pyepics/pyepics/doc/installation.rst

 Prerequisites and Dependencies, Supported Systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pyepics requires the EPICS Channel Access library Version 3.14.12 or
+Pyepics requires the EPICS Channel Access library from Epics Base
-higher, and versions 7.0.4 or higher are strongly recommended.
-More
+Version 3.14.12 or higher.
+Using Epics Base 7.0.4 or higher is
-specifically, pyepics requires the shared libraries *libca* and
+strongly recommended.
+More specifically, pyepics needs only to be
-*libCom* (*libca.so* and *libCom.so* on Linux, *libca.dylib* and
+able to find the shared libraries *libca* and *libCom* (*libca.so* and
-*libCom.dylib* on Mac OSX, or *ca.dll* and *Com.dll* on Windows) from
+*libCom.so* on Linux, *libca.dylib* and *libCom.dylib* on Mac OSX, or
-*Epics Base*.
+*ca.dll* and *Com.dll* on Windows) from *Epics Base*.

 For Linux64, Linux32, LinuxArm, Windows64, Windows32, Darwin64 (MacOS)
 on x86-64, and Darwin64 (MacOS) on arm64, pre-built versions of
-*libca* (and *libCom*) are provided.
-These will be installed into the
+*libca* (and *libCom*) are provided with pyepics.
+These will be
-python packages directory and will used by default.
-This means that
+installed with the python packages directory and will used by
-you do not need to install Epics base libraries or any other packages
+default.
+This means that you do not need to separately install Epics
-to use pyepics.
-These libraries have been built with 3.16.2 or
+base libraries or any other packages to use pyepics.
+These libraries
-7.0.7 - further details are given in the `clibs` folder of the source
+have been built with 3.16.2 or 7.0.7 - further details are given in
-kit.
-For Epics experts who may want to use their own versions the
+the `clibs` folder of the source kit.
+For Epics experts who may want
-*libca* from Epics base, instructions for how to do this are given
+to use their own versions the *libca* from Epics base, instructions
-below.
+for how to do this are given below.

-The Python `numpy <https://numpy.org/>`_ module is highly recommended. and will
+The Python `numpy <https://numpy.org/>`_ module is highly
-be used to automatically convert between EPICS waveforms and numpy arrays if
+recommended. and will be used to automatically convert between EPICS
-available.
+waveforms and numpy arrays if available.

 The `autosave` module requires the `pyparsing` package, which is widely
 available and often installed by default with many Python distributions.